Xan1237/Xander.github.io/README/README.txt

     wants to know who took the picture.
 This is found in the credits js file as well as the checkLightMode function.

     I use a notification to welcome people to my website.
 It works on the hosted version of the website but not the local I figure its some thing with how browsers work with local websites.
-I also added a feature to that is does spam you with the notification on every refresh using localstorege.
+I also added a feature to that is does spam you with the notification on every refresh using localstorege agin this only works on the hosted version not sure why.
+This code can be found in the script.js file.

 Form validation =>
     The form validation is all found in the validation.js code file.
 It uses an arrow function to verify the form elements before it can be submited.